mKeRix/room-assistant/docs/integrations/bluetooth-classic.md

 ### Apple Watch not being detected

-Try to pair your Apple Watch to a bluetooth device suce as headphones/speakers first, then add it to room-assistant for detection
+Try to pair your Apple Watch to a Bluetooth device such as headphones/speakers first, then add it to room-assistant for detection.
+You may unpair the peripheral after the watch has been detected by room-assistant.

 ## Settings